dsaa-anonymous/mmr-methodkg-dsaa/README.md

 ```

 This file defines the official labels, feature columns, and split assignments used in the paper.
 Regenerating the benchmark with different split logic can change results.
 Therefore, the repository includes a comparison mode in the benchmark builder so reviewers can verify that regenerated benchmark outputs match the released benchmark before rerunning experiments.

-## 16. Contact

-For questions about the benchmark or reproduction, please contact the authors listed in the paper.